huggingface/blog/safecoder-vs-closed-models.md

 SafeCoder is currently built on top of the [StarCoder](https://huggingface.co/blog/starcoder) models, a family of open-source models designed and trained within the [BigCode](https://huggingface.co/bigcode) collaborative project.

 StarCoder is a 15.5 billion parameter model trained for code generation in over 80 programming languages.
-It uses innovative architectural concepts, like Multi-Query Attention (MQA), to improve throughput and reduce latency, a technique also present in the [Falcon](https://huggingface.co/blog/falcon) and adapted for [LLaMa 2](https://huggingface.co/blog/llama2) models.
+It uses innovative architectural concepts, like [Multi-Query Attention](https://arxiv.org/abs/1911.02150) (MQA), to improve throughput and reduce latency, a technique also present in the [Falcon](https://huggingface.co/blog/falcon) and adapted for [LLaMa 2](https://huggingface.co/blog/llama2) models.

-StarCoder has an 8192 token context window, helping it take into account more of your existing code to generate new code.
-It can also do fill-in-the-middle, i.e., insert within existing code, instead of just appending new code at the end.
+StarCoder has an 8192-token context window, helping it take into account more of your code to generate new code.
+It can also do fill-in-the-middle, i.e., insert within your code, instead of just appending new code at the end.

-Lastly, just like [HuggingChat](https://huggingface.co/chat/), SafeCoder will introduce new state-of-the-art models over time, giving you a seamless upgrade path.
+Lastly, like [HuggingChat](https://huggingface.co/chat/), SafeCoder will introduce new state-of-the-art models over time, giving you a seamless upgrade path.

 Unfortunately, closed-source code assistant services don't share information about the underlying models, their capabilities and their training data.